 When working in a law firm or legal field, you have to be aware of the strict rules and regulations of such places.
 Since nose piercings are still considered unprofessional, lawyers should avoid getting them.
 As a lawyer you have to meet with people of all sorts and any prominent body modifications might affect your work.

 Also, if you’re working as an employee then, most definitely you will have to stick to the rules of the organization where you work.
-However, if you’re starting out a firm of your own, then you the boss.
+However, if you’re starting out a firm of your own, then you are the boss.
 Make your own rules and stick to them!

 Healthcare professionals are supposed to look very clean, tidy, and professional.
 Tattoos and other body modifications are somehow considered unhygienic, by some people.

-As a healthcare worker you will meet all types from different cultures and backgrounds and you don’t know which of them fall into the former mentioned category of people.
+As a healthcare worker, you will meet all types from different cultures and backgrounds and you don’t know which of them fall into the former mentioned category of people.

 Keeping all these things in consideration, most healthcare institutions don’t allow nose piercings or other body modifications.

-Your piercing can give such people a lot of margin to harm you as it can be pulled off very easily.
+Your piercing can give such people a lot of ways to harm you as it can be pulled off very easily.
 So, a nose piercing as a law enforcement officer is not a good idea.

 The acceptance of a nose piercing in the profession of teaching depends largely on the place where you live, its cultural norms, and freedom of self-expression.
-It also depends whether you’re working in public or private institutes, the perspective of the majority of the parents and the policy of your educational institute most of all.
+It also depends on whether you’re working in public or private institutes, the perspective of the majority of the parents, and the policy of your educational institute most of all.

 It won’t be wrong to say that most institutes would prefer hiring a teacher without visible body modifications or piercings as these modifications can possibly divert the attention of students time and again.

-Some people may consider it as ‘setting a bad example’ for children since nose piercings are stigmatized so much till date.
+Some people may consider it as ‘setting a bad example’ for children since nose piercings are stigmatized so much to date.
 But exceptions are always there, so you can go ahead and experiment with piercings if you want.

 As an administrative officer, you’re most probably the first person that’s going to be noticed by visitors/clients.
 Administration departments are usually very strict when it comes to professionalism.
-In fact they have to stick to professionalism because that’s what their employers demand.
+In fact, they have to stick to professionalism because that’s what their employers demand.